Who We Are

 Before joining Progress Texas, Mark was the New Media Manager for the Texas Democratic Party.
 During the 2008 cycle he worked as an assistant political media buyer at GMMB in Washington, DC.
 He has also worked internationally in South Asia and Europe for various non-profits.

 Mark was born and raised in Richmond, VA but moved to Texas with his wife (a native Texan!) in 2008.
-When not obsessing about politics and geeky technology, Mark enjoys torturing himself as a die-hard sports fan of DC teams.
+When not obsessing about politics and technology, Mark enjoys torturing himself as a fan of DC area sports teams.

 . . . . . .